How to write a good RFP – A Short & Comprehensive Guide

 As the proposer of your project, you are also the judge of what is accepted as a solution.
 Defining a criteria acts as a point of reference for your vendors to define features and assign resources with clarity.

-1. Provide a Timeline
+5. Provide a Timeline

 Providing timelines and intermediate deadlines in your proposal is also important to set expectations for your vendors.
 It allows them to evaluate their resources and capabilities to make an informed decision on whether this project is compatible with them.
-While the dates may not the set in stone, a well defined timeline is one that reflects the capabilities of the vendors with leeway to push or pull up deadlines (slightly) when possible.
+While the dates may not the set in stone, a well-defined timeline is one that reflects the capabilities of the vendors with leeway to push or pull up deadlines (slightly) when possible.

-1. Provide stakeholders and any legal considerations
+6. Provide stakeholders all of your contact info and any legal considerations

-Finally, mention any points of contact, positions and roles of everyone involved in this project.
+Finally, mention any points of contact, positions, and roles of everyone involved in this project.
 Once the RFP is accepted and agreements are made, communication channels will be established with everyone on board knowing their roles and responsibilities.
 If your projects deals with potential sensitive information, it is also crucial to note any confidentiality agreements or terms that the vendors should follow.

-1. Format well and Structure
+Format well and structure

 A well documented RFP brings clarity to everyone involved which eventually creates better alignment with everyone to ensure the smooth progression of the project.
 Make sure to have a clear hierarchy of information as well as using subheadings, spacing and (if applicable) icons to denote different sections of the RFP to make it more legible for everyone.
+Break up big blocks of texts in short, concise paragraphs, and ensure it all flows nicely.
+If they lose concentration, you could lose the sale.

 Writing a good RFP requires a balance of specificity and clarity while allowing flexibility for innovative solutions.
 By following these steps, you can create an RFP that effectively communicates your needs and attracts quality proposals from vendors.